canonical/cloud-init/doc/rtd/explanation/about-cloud-config.rst

 Ubuntu installer cloud-config
 -----------------------------

-For the special case where your cloud-config file is will be consumed by the Ubuntu live installer, you will need to include the ``autoinstall:`` top level key.
-The presence of this key will instruct cloud-init not to process the user-data itself, but instead to pass it directly to the installer for processing.
+For the special case where your cloud-config file will be consumed by the Ubuntu live installer, you will need to include the ``autoinstall:`` top level key.
+The presence of this key instructs cloud-init not to process the user-data itself, but instead to pass it directly to the installer for processing.